rskmoi/namedivider-python/README.md

 ## NameDivider API

-NameDivider API is a Docker container that provides an API for dividing the Japanese full name into a family name and a given name.
+NameDivider API is a Docker container that provides a RESTful API for dividing the Japanese full name into a family name and a given name.

-It is being developed to provide NameDivider functions to those using languages other than Python.
+I am developing NameDivider API to provide NameDivider functionality to non-Python language users.

 ### Installation